 This is the most famous quote from Forrest Gump!

-Forrest Gump (Tom Hanks) repeats this line several times throughout the movie, including at the beginning when he is sitting at a bus stop with a box of chocolates (that is true to his character; he shares with strangers).
+Forrest Gump (Tom Hanks) repeats this line several times throughout the movie, including when he sits at a bus stop with a box of chocolates (that is true to his character; he shares with strangers).

 This line introduces us to the whole premise of the movie.
-Forrest Gump goes a long way from being the disabled child of a single mother in the rural South and his life takes some unexpected turns.
+Forrest Gump has come a long way from being the disabled child of a single mother in the rural South, and his life takes some unexpected turns.

 He never knew what he would get, but he accepted life’s curveballs gracefully and kept pushing on.